 Meeting times will be established in accordance with the panelists’ locations and time zones.
 Details will be communicated in advance via email and on the website.

 All speakers and respondents are invited to participate in the meetings.
-Further attendees are required to contact the organiser by email (firstname.lastname@example.org) at least one week in advance.
+Further attendees are required to contact the organiser by email (firstname.lastname@example.org).

 Recordings of the sessions are available for participants who were unable to attend the session.
 Please, note that the sessions are work-in-progress discussions of papers.
 The recordings and their contents should be treated accordingly, i.e., as instruments to follow the ongoing discussion of The Elusive Substrate instead of lectures on a specific topic.
 If you have any inputs, feel free to contact speakers, chairs, and organiser at any time.

 Speakers: Daryn Lehoux, John Wynne, Peter N. Singer.

 Session 2: ROMAN PHILOSOPHY IN LATE ANTIQUITY